techidaily/site-facebook/source/_posts/examining-the-safety-of-fb-messenger.md

  Cyberattackers are always looking for opportunities to ambush you, and social networks make a good target.
 With tons of people exchanging messages, they are sure to find sensitive data if they carry out an attack.
 Unfortunately, users with sensitive information become victims.

- The damage may have already been done before you even[find out that your Facebook account has been hacked](https://www.makeuseof.com/tag/how-to-find-out-if-your-facebook-account-has-been-hacked/) .
+ The damage may have already been done before you even [find out that your Facebook account has been hacked](https://www.makeuseof.com/tag/how-to-find-out-if-your-facebook-account-has-been-hacked/) .

  Social networks are meant for socializing and interacting with people; they aren't the perfect place for having secret conversations.
 If you focus on using Facebook to socialize with friends and family without sharing sensitive information, you will have little to worry about in the face of a security breach.